kupl-sstf/dd-pointerAnalyzer/README.md

 The results say that

 - It analyzed the program luindex
-- The analysis 16.30s
+- The analysis took 16.30s
-- The results for the clients (#var points-to, #may-fail casts, #call-graph-edges, #reachable-methods, #polymorphic-calls)
+- The results for the clients (#var points-to, #may-fail casts, #polymorphic-calls, #reachable-methods, #call-graph-edges)

 ### Running Doop
 First, move to `doop/` foler.
 The command below runs Doop: